Yahweasel/libavjs-webcodecs-bridge/README.md

 repository depends on both, but even if you bundle libavjs-webcodecs-bridge, neither will be included.

 libavjs-webcodecs-bridge's API is documented in [API.md](docs/API.md).
+The demo in the `demo` directory is a demonstration of start-to-finish transcoding, and there are some samples in the `samples` directory as well.